wacncontent/CustomizeTool/removeCommentOutput2/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

 	![][38]

-The namespace you created will appear in the management portal, though it may take a moment to activate.
+The namespace you created will appear in the Azure Management Portal, though it may take a moment to activate.
 Wait until the status is **Active** before moving on.

 ## Obtain the default management credentials for the namespace